Moons08/personal-project-archive/180209_seaborn_tips/ReadMe.md

     - number of rows : 244

 #### what to do
-- find a way to get more tip
+- find a way to get more tips

 #### what I used
 > pandas | seaborn | pgmpy